orucyusa/InstagramCloneFirebase/README.md

 # Instagram Clone

-I made an application similar to Instagram with Android Studio Java.
+I made an application similar to Instagram with Android Studio.
 I used Firebase in this application.

 ## Screenshots